jeevank2865/Sports-League-Management-System/README.md

 A full-stack **Django-based Sports League Management System** designed to manage tournaments, teams, players, matches, points tables, and role-based dashboards (Admin, Captain, Referee, Guest).

-This project is suitable for **academic projects, mini/major projects, and real-world league management use cases**.

 ---

 ## 📌 Features